-Vascular Studies Unit is operated by Independent Vascular Services Limited.
-The service opened in May 1999 and delivers vascular investigations to NHS trusts and independent hospitals.
+Vascular Studies Room is operated by Independent Vascular Services Limited The service opened in May 1999 and delivers vascular investigations to NHS trusts and independent hospitals.
 There are eight locations across the North West of England.

-This service is in the diagnostic imaging department of a hospital in Bury, North Manchester.
-The service provides vascular ultrasound services for adults and very rarely children and young people.
-The service has two scanning rooms and a shared waiting area.
+This service is based in a local hospital in Stockport and provides vascular ultrasound services for adults.
+The service has two scanning rooms one of which incorporates office space.
+There was also a shared waiting area.

-The service delivered 6555 scans for the period April 2018 to March 2019.
+This location delivered 2836 scans in the period April 2018 to March 2019.

 We inspected this service using our comprehensive inspection methodology.
-We carried out the short announced part of the inspection on 1 August 2019.
+We carried out a short announced inspection on 14 July 2019.